25 Writing Competitions for High School Students in 2025

 Guidelines: Your essay should be at least 1,000 words but should not exceed 1,500 words (word count does not apply to the list of sources)

 The AFSA Essay Contest focuses on knowledge of foreign policy and the American Foreign Service.
-Last year’s prompt was:
+This year’s prompt is:

-The first-place winner receives $2,500, a paid trip to the nation’s capital with their parents from anywhere in the U.S., and an all-expenses-paid educational voyage courtesy of Semester at Sea.
+The first-place winner receives $2,500, a paid trip to the nation’s capital with a parent and teacher, and all-expenses-paid educational voyage courtesy of Semester at Sea.
 The runner-up wins $1,250 and full tuition to attend a summer session of the National Student Leadership Conference’s International Diplomacy program.

 Type: Essays